 Tennis Elbow is a general term used to describe outer elbow pain.
-The most common causes are inflammation or degeneration of the tendon of the wrist extensor muscles as they insert into the elbow.
+The most common causes are inflammation or degeneration of the tendon where the wrist extensor muscles insert into the elbow.
 This can occur from sports, like tennis, and other activities that put stress on the elbow muscles.
 It is also known as lateral epicondylitis or extensor tendinopathy.

 Despite its name, this condition is not only seen in tennis players but is also seen in other sports or recreational activities that involve repetitive stress on the muscles around the elbow, such as heavy lifting or decorating.

 The injury can be very troublesome to treat, especially if it becomes chronic, so it is very important to obtain an accurate diagnosis as early as possible.
 Tennis elbow can either develop very suddenly (acute) or over a period of days/weeks and more gradually (chronic).

 Tennis elbow symptoms